Online Learning Statistics for 2026: Key Trends & Insights

 - 62% of businesses affected by changes due to COVID-19 are spending more on training in 2021

-- Recent research conducted by Skillsoft and IDG found that over 80% percent of decision-makers have identified training and development as a critical priority within their organization.
+- Recent research conducted by Skillsoft found that over 94% of IT decision-makers have identified training and development as a critical priority within their organization.

 Summary